IRVLUTD/leap_inhand/readme.md

 ### Controller Features

 - **Simulation-Aligned Values**: The controller uses LEAP Hand simulation conventions, where all joints set to 0 means the hand is fully open.
 This ensures consistency between simulation and physical control.
+These values are the ones normally used in programs like Isaac Sim.
 - **Joint Limit Enforcement**: Target positions are automatically clipped to the URDF-defined joint limits, preventing invalid commands.

 ### Position Control